About the Test

 When you go for a blood draw, you will be seated, and a stretchy band will be tied tightly around the upper part of one arm so that there is greater blood flow in that arm.
 The technician will use an antiseptic to clean the puncture site and then insert a needle into your vein to withdraw a vial of blood.

 Once the necessary amount of blood is drawn, the needle is removed.
 The whole process is usually over within a few minutes.
 You may experience a sting or other pain from the needle puncture.

-For an at-home test, you will need to read and follow the instructions in your test kit.
+You will need to read and follow the instructions in your test kit for an at-home test.
 In most cases, you will use an antiseptic to clean your fingertip and then use a small needle included in the kit to lightly prick your finger.
 A drop of blood is placed on a special test paper, which you then seal and put in the mail.